-The Gandhi-King Global Initiative (GKGI) and Network (GKGN), is led by Dr. Clayborne Carson of The Martin Luther King, Jr., Research and Education Institute at Stanford University.
-From Friday, October 11 to Sunday, October 13, 2019, GKGI, commemorated the 150th anniversary of Mahatma Gandhi’s birth by hosting a major, international Gandhi-King conference.
+The World House Global Network (WHGN), also known as the Gandhi-King Global Network (GKGN), is led by Dr. Clayborne Carson, the founding director of The Martin Luther King, Jr., Research and Education Institute at Stanford University.
+The network was founded during the international Gandhi-King conference, which took place at Stanford University in October 2019, commemorating the 150th Anniversary of Mahatma Gandhi’s birth.

-This historic gathering was the first event of the Gandhi-King Global Initiative (GKGI), an effort to build an international network (GKGN) of organizations and grassroots groups committed to the nonviolent struggle for human rights.
-This network seeks to enhance the rich history of intellectual and political collaboration between activists inspired by Gandhi and King.
+During this historic gathering, conference organizers and participants launched GKGN, now the World House Global Network, in an effort to build an international network of organizations and grassroots groups committed to the nonviolent struggle for human rights.
+This network seeks to enable and support the collaboration between all people inspired by Gandhi, King, and the power of nonviolence.

 Join the Network's weekly meetings